 The detached house at No.6 The Crescent, 'Ingleside', which was built along with Jesse Lumb's houses on Egerton Road, which will be the subject of an other feature in the future, and has much the same origin, although both the shape of the plots and the details of residents show that it was built earlier, some time betweem 1902 and 1905.
 A street directory for 1905 shows the householder of No.6 to be a Joseph Kenyon.
 Information about him has proved hard to find, but by 1906 he had left and been replaced by Alfred Neill, born in 1870 at Hough House, Kersal, Salford, a Master Pprinter, head of a firm which specialised in chromolithography - that is to say, colour printing.
 He had followed his Irish-born father James Neill into the printing trade.
 Alfred married London-born Elizabeth Ellen Jackson in 1903 while living in Prestwich, north of Manchester, where the firm's business was located.
 Their two sons, Alan Christopher Neill (aged 6 in 1911) who later became a printer himself, and Basil James Neill, son (3) were born in Stockport.
 In 1911 Ethel Jackson, Elizabeth's younger sister (aged 26) was living with them in Davenport, possibly taking on the role of general servant, as no servant is specifically listed.
 In later years the Neills left Davenport; when Alfred died in 1929, their address was 32 Beech Avenue, Northenden, Manchester.

 Walter married in 1905 and moved with his family to no. 15 Egerton Road, the right-hand house of the pair in the picture above, next door to 'Broadfield', on the other side of the large pond which still exists alongside Egerton Road (The smaller house in the picture is a much later addition.)
-The story of the Williams family deserves a feature to itself, which we hope to create soon, so we will pass on to our next resident.
+The story of the Williams family has its own feature, so we will pass on to our next resident.

 Horace Russell Walker, who lived with his family in 'Ingleside' from around 1930, has an interesting life story, which we can reconstruct with some accuracy.
 He was born in Pendleton, Salford on 12 January 1880, the youngest son of the Reverend Edwin Walker (1943-1891) and his wife Sarah.
 Edwin Walker was Minister of Pendleton Congregational Church and Non-Conformist Chaplain at Salford Cemetery, Weaste, where he himself is buried.
 According to a biography on the Weaste Cemetery Heritage Trail: